 This week the relative team sat down to discuss our top tips for Trello after ditching pens and paper in favour of using the software as our permanent digital project management solution.
-Here are our top 10 trello tips and tricks:
+Here are our top 10 Trello tips and tricks:

 1. Keep it simple

-Everyone in the relative team agrees that one of the most important things to bare in mind when using Trello is to keep things simple!
+Everyone in the relative team agrees that one of the most important things to bear in mind when using Trello is to keep things simple!
 This is especially important when you have team members who aren’t as experienced with Trello.
 Forget this rule at your peril, a board can quickly go from being a powerful tool to an overwhelming nightmare.

 2. Dealing with notifications